Bangladesh women's cricket team in Pakistan in 2019–20

-The Bangladesh Cricket Board (BCB) opted not to send any of their Indian support staff, to avoid visa issues and political tensions between India and Pakistan.
+The Bangladesh Cricket Board (BCB) opted not to send their three support staff with Indian nationality, to avoid visa issues amid political tensions between India and Pakistan.
 Less than two weeks from the start of the tour, the series was thrown into doubt, after the Bangladesh government had not yet given clearance for the team to travel.
-However, on 21 October 2019, the BCB confirmed the squads for the tour.
+However, on 21 October 2019, the BCB confirmed the squad for the tour.
 The following day, the Pakistan Cricket Board (PCB) confirmed the itinerary for the tour.

-Pakistan beat Bangladesh in the first two WT20I matches, to take an unassailable lead, and winning the series with one game left.
-Pakistan won the final WT20I by 28 runs, winning the series 3–0.
-In the WODI series, Pakistan won the first match by 29 runs.
-Bangladesh won the second match by one wicket, to level the series 1–1.
+Pakistan won all three WT20I matches.
+In the WODI series that was drawn 1-1, Pakistan won the first match by 29 runs, and Bangladesh the second by one wicket.

 Squads

 Labone Akther, Nahida Akter, Happy Alam, Sabinkun Nahar Jesmin, Fahima Khatun, Ritu Moni, Sobhana Mostary and Zinnat Asia Orthi were also named as standby players for Bangladesh.